-What is the Office 365 migration API
+What is the Microsoft 365 migration API

-High level overview of the Office 365 Migration API
+How the Microsoft 365 Migration API works

 Once this is ready, you may begin.